5622 Central Avenue , St. Petersburg, Florida 33707 7275711333 contact@www.jlgtampabay.com

 Who’s Liable for a Truck Accident Caused by Falling Cargo?

 Most personal injury cases can be complicated.
 But a truck accident is one of the most complex because several parties typically play a role in causing it.
-These are some of the parties that could face liability in an accident caused by loose cargo.
+These are some of the parties that could face liability in a commercial truck accident caused by loose cargo.

 Types of Evidence Used to Prove Fault in a Falling Cargo Case